 Research Catalogue Extended Guide

-February 2024
+October 2024

 About the Research Catalogue

 The Research Catalogue (RC) is a non-commercial, collaboration and publishing platform for artistic research provided by the Society for Artistic Research.
-The RC is free to use for artists and researchers.
+The RC is free to use and access for artists and researchers.
 It serves also as a backbone for teaching purposes, student assessment, peer review workflows and research funding administration.
 It strives to be an open space for experimentation and exchange.

 Research Catalogue (RC) content presented through some of our portals is peer reviewed, while the remaining expositions and other information are quality controlled by the individual author(s) themselves.
 As a result, the RC is highly inclusive.

-What can I use the RC for?
+What is the RC used for?

 What is an RC Exposition ?

-Connection between RC and JAR
+Connection Between RC and JAR

+The account upgrade is free of charge.
 You can upgrade your limited account by logging in, and clicking “request upgrade”, where you will be instructed to send in a proof of identity to support@researchcatalogue.net.
 Please read about “safe upgrade” below, to make sure you send this information safely.

 Limited account Full Account